InstaRoomie/lunchline/README.md

 InstaLunchline is a fork of the [Lunchline app](https://github.com/teamwolverine/lunchline), completely refactored into Ionic for a mobile-first experience.

 InstaLunchline is a crowdsourced, hybird web/mobile app that lets users quickly search for restaurants around them and see what the wait times are to get their favorite food.

+This app is built on Angular and Ionic with Firebase authentication and a Express backend with a Mongo/Mongoose DB.

 Features
 ---------